-- an office that safeguards the community in dealings with ACT Government agencies.
+The office safeguards the community in its dealings with ACT Government agencies by:

-- to correct defective administration, by conducting independent investigation of complaints about ACT Government administrative action
+- correcting administrative deficiencies through independent review of complaints about ACT Government administrative action

-- to foster good public administration that is accountable, lawful, fair, transparent and responsive
+- fostering good public administration that is accountable, lawful, fair, transparent and responsive

-- to assist people to resolve complaints about government administrative action.
+- assisting people to resolve complaints about government administrative action

 - team work.